arez/arez/README.md

 * Should be able to ensure all the collections returned by repositories are immutable ... at least in debug builds

+* Add a TimedDisposer that will dispose after a time.
+It should also be Disposable.
+In the browser it will use setTimeout and clearTimeout()

+* Enhance Watcher so that it times out after specified time and self disposes.
+Probably implement via TimedDisposer that is disposed as part of effect..

+* Add an adapter that is like a "when" produces a promise that resolves when a condition occurs, is rejected when another condition occurs or when the adapter is disposed.
+Andd a timed variant that uses TimedDisposer undercovers.

+* Consider an abstraction like https://github.com/danielearwicker/computed-async-mobx/

 * Explicitly add component (a.k.a. scope) to Actions, ComputedValue, Observables etc.

 * Enhance WhyRun and write tests for it.
 In browser environment use console group functions and